 How common is it to have missing teeth?

-Missing teeth is one of the most frequent developmental oral health problems.
-Researchers estimate that up to 20% of adults are born with at least one missing tooth.
+It’s actually very common for people to be born without certain teeth.
+This is one of the most frequent oral health issues people develop.
+Researchers estimate that about 1 in 5 adults are born without at least one permanent tooth.

 Does losing back teeth change your face?